 7.00am - Women on the Line: Artist Larissa MacFarlane joins Women on the Line to talk about disability and art practice, disability pride as practice and the hidden joys of handstanding and grandstanding for healing.

 7.30am - The Gardening Show will be focusing on gardening and horticultural activities for people with disabilities.
 Guests will include: Steven Wells, a horticultural therapist, nurse, and gardens & grounds project officer with Austin Health; Basil Natoli, a garden teacher working with children with disabilities at three Education Department run schools in Melbourne; a horticultural consultant from Humanscapes / Kevin Heinze Grow - a small team specialising in creating therapeutic environments and assisting clients with the design and development of horticutural-based therapy programs.
-Listen now.

 9.15am – Alternative News: Presented by the Campaign for International Cooperation and Disarmament.
 Disabled people directly affected by war can have great difficulty escaping during attacks, especially those with a moving, learning, or visual difficulty.
 The victims of modern wars are more than ever civilians rather than soldiers.
 The legacy of war on the civilians and the fighters is not only death and destruction, but the significant number of injured which lead in many cases to disability.
 This adds a significant unseen and underestimated disadvantage to the efforts to rebuild a life and civil society in the face of devastated infrastructure, society and social cohesion.